-Pure Supps Carnitine
+The Pure Supps Guarantee

 - When is the best time to take Carnitine?

 There aren't any strict guidelines on when to take carnitine.
 It can be taken with or without food, and the daily intake is usually split into a number of doses.
 While it is common for individuals to take it first thing in the morning before a workout, there is emerging evidence suggesting that carnitine uptake in muscle can be improved with insulin.
 Therefore, some suggest coingestion of carbohydrate with carnitine can improve carnitine uptake and stores in muscle tissue.
 However, if an individual is taking carnitine as part of a weight loss program, total carbohydrate intake needs to balanced with the overall goal of losing weight.

-What's the recommended dosage of L-carnitine?
+- What's the recommended dosage of L-carnitine?

 There is a lot of variation in recommendations, but most figures recommend using between 500 and 2000mg per day, split into multiple doses.

-How does carnitine help weight loss?
+- How does carnitine help weight loss?

 Carnitine transports fatty acid molecules into the mitochondria, the part of the cell where energy is generated, to be burnt as fuel.
 There is a lot of complex research in this area, but it looks like carnitine helps some people more than others, and this is related to factors like genetic make up and diet (vegetarians are more likely to be carnitine deficient, and may get more benefit from supplementation).

-What are the side effects of Carnitine?
+- What are the side effects of Carnitine?

 Carnitine is a substance that is naturally present in our bodies and in the food we eat, and apart from its potential to enhance weight loss and support athletic endurance by buffering the muscle cells, doesn't have any common side effects when it is used at the recommended dosage.